stclib/STC/docs/crandom_api.md

 **stc64** is a novel, extremely fast PRNG by Tyge Løvset, suited for parallel usage.
 It features a Weyl-sequence as part of the state.
-In general testing, **stc64** is the fastest among *pcg64*, *xoshiro256`**`*, *sfc64*, and *lehmer64*. *wyrand* is faster on platforms with fast 128-bit multiplication, and has 2^64 period length (https://github.com/lemire/SwiftWyhash/issues/10).
+In general testing, **stc64** is the fastest among *pcg64*, *xoshiro256`**`*, *sfc64*, and *lehmer64*.

-However, it is not suited for massive parallel usage due to its limited total minimal period length.
+*wyrand* is faster on platforms with fast 128-bit multiplication, and has 2^64 period length (https://github.com/lemire/SwiftWyhash/issues/10).
+However, *wyrand* is not suited for massive parallel usage due to its limited total minimal period length.

 **stc64** does not require multiplication or 128-bit integer operations.
 It has 256 bit state, but updates only 192 bit per generated number.